TechNetDemo/daytrader-lwas/README.md

 1. Go to `Topology`.

-2. Click `daytrader-mysql`, and you can see the information of daytrader-app deployment status.
+2. Click `daytrader-mysql`, and you can see daytrader-mysql deployment status.

 3. Go to `Resources` tab.